pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

-* In player screen, capo mode can be forgotten inappropriately.
-* Time the player selected measure in auto play mode: adjust timing if required
-* Metadata scroll after metadata change
-* declare the metadata as caseless and allow the software to Capitalize All Fields As Required.
-* insist on <uses-permission android:name="android.permission.INTERNET"/>
-  in android/app/src/main/AndroidManifest.xml
 * player: in pause, reposition play with up/down arrows or scroll, continue from new location with space bar hit
 * Back to player from song preview on youtube.com, fullscreen button missing
-* On Raindrops Keep Fallin, I was trying to make the last line of chorus read:
-* Minor bug: I can't change/save the user name without making other changes (that engage the save button).
 * And it seems to want to default to my last name change, rather than a default of my name - not sure if that is definable.
 * drums in the background while in "manual play" mode. that is, things as they typically are now with drums playing but